hyperledger/firefly/docs/overview/key_components/firefly_node.md

 ## FireFly node runtimes

-A FireFly node is a collection of multiple microservice runtimes with a single unified HTTPS/Websocket API (exposed by the Core).
+A FireFly node is a collection of multiple microservice runtimes with a single unified HTTPS/Websocket API (exposed by the Core)..

 ![The FireFly node](../images/firefly_node.png "The FireFly node")